redifaislam-gif/dirbble-selun/wp-content/plugins/elementskit-lite/readme.txt

 Version: 2.0.10 (30-11-2020)
 New: Option to set Pricing Table Widget button 'text-align' and 'width'.
 New: Added instagram API settings.
-New: Added new library announcements dashboard widget.
+New: Added new library stories dashboard widget.
 Removed: Removed instagram share option from share widget, since it's not officially supported.
 Fix: Testimonial Widget image missing if not set
 Fix: Product Carousel breaks when collapsed in Advanced Widgets.